bossm8/dockerfile-templater/README.md

 #### Plain

-If you do not provide an additional variants configuration file (`-variants.cfg`) the variants file (`-variants`) is expected to be a valid yml file.
+If you do not provide an additional variants configuration file (`--variants.cfg`) the variants file (`--variants.def`) is expected to be a valid yml file.
 There will be no processing and the data read from the file is directly passed to the Dockerfile template.